redhat-developer/service-binding-operator/examples/bind_imported_app_to_incluster_operator_managed_PostgreSQL_db/README.md

 There are 2 parts in the request:

-* `applicationSelector` - used to search for the application based on the labels that we set earlier and the `resourceKind` of the application to be a `DeploymentConfig`.
+* `applicationSelector` - used to search for the application based on the labels that we set earlier and the `group`, `version` and `resource` of the application to be a `DeploymentConfig`.
 * `backingServiceSelector` - used to find the backing service - our operator-backed DB instance called `db-demo`.

 That causes the application to be re-deployed.